chefkjd/MixSplitR/README.md

 ```
 Your Folder/
 ├── MixSplitR.exe           ← The program
-├── config.json             ← Your API keys (created on first run)
+├── config.json             ← Your API keys (KEEP PRIVATE - must stay with the .exe)
 ├── YourMix.wav             ← Your input files (any supported format)
 ├── AnotherMix.flac
 ├── Track.mp3